Dick Richardson (boxer)

-Richard Alexander Richardson (1 June 1934 – 15 July 1999) was a heavyweight boxer from the Maesglas area of Newport, Monmouthshire, Wales.
+Richard Alexander Richardson (1 June 1934 – 15 July 1999) was a professional boxer from the Maesglas area of Newport, Monmouthshire, Wales.
 He held the European heavyweight title from March 1960 to June 1962.
 In all, he won 31 of his 47 professional bouts, losing 14, with two drawn.
-He was one of a quartet of British heavyweights in the 1950s and early 1960s, along with Henry Cooper, Joe Erskine and Brian London, who held out the possibility of a challenging for a heavyweight world champion.
+He was one of a quartet of British heavyweights in the 1950s and early 1960s, along with Henry Cooper, Joe Erskine and Brian London, who held out the possibility of a challenging for a heavyweight world title.

 Richardson defeated a number of top heavyweights in his career, including; Karl Mildenberger, Bob Baker, Brian London and Hans Kalbfell.

 Career

 He was born Richard Alexander Richardson but was known as Dick.
 He was 6 ft 3 in tall and weighed about 14 st 4 lb.
 He had a few amateur bouts before being called up for his national service in 1953.
 He served in the Royal Army Service Corps where he became boxing champion.
 However he was beaten in the inter-services boxing championships by Brian London, later to become British heavyweight boxing champion, and fighting under his real name of Harper.
 He turned professional in 1954, being managed by Wally Lesley and trained by Johnny Lewis at a gym in Blackfriars, London.
 In September 1954, he lost his first professional bout on points against Henry Cooper's twin brother, George, fighting under the ring name of Jim Cooper.
 He avenged this defeat in March 1955 with a technical knockout in the second round.